Laboratory-for-Energy-Systems-Analysis/Resultviewer/README.md

 > Leverage the power of SQL in Excel for data extraction and charting.

-> Special features for multi-regional energy system models with output of different scenarios over time steps
+> The Resultviewer has special features for multi-regional energy system models to output different scenarios over several time steps

 ## Purpose

-> The Resultviewer is an MS Excel file with macros inside that executes an arbitrary number of SQL-queries on tabular input data, and puts the extracted result tables together with an optional chart on a new Excel-sheet.
+> The Resultviewer is an MS Excel file with macros inside that executes an arbitrary number of SQL-queries on tabular input data, and puts the extracted result tables together with an optional chart on new Excel-sheets.
 - Currently implemented input tables: A sheet in another Excel-file (.xslx), or a table of an MS Access database (.mdb)
 - The SQL-queries are specified in a separate text file
 - The Resultviewer is optimized for speed.
-It can put houndreds of charts in seconds.
+It can put hundreds of charts in seconds.
-- Using VBA-macros, you can easily customize the Resultviewer to your needs, e.g. by changing the layout of the charts
+- Because the Resultviewer is implemented in VBA inside Excel itself, you can easily customize the Resultviewer to your needs, e.g. by changing the layout of the charts.

 ## Capabilities

 - **Chart customization:** Type (column, line etc.), color, order of rows, labels, size, second axis
-- **Multiple charts by scenario and region:** The same SQL-query can be executed for several scenarios and regions ('scenario' and 'region' are field-header-column in the input table).
-For this, you write in the SQL-query `<SCENARIO>` and `<REGION>`, and this templates will substituted automatically.
+- **Multiple charts by scenario and region:** The same SQL-query can be executed for several scenarios and regions ('scenario' and 'region' are header columns (i.e., field names) in the input table).
+For this, you write in the SQL-query `<SCENARIO>` and `<REGION>`, and the templates will be substituted by a specified series of scenarios and regions.
-- **Templates for time steps:** To make the writing of SQL-queris with many time steps as table-columns more simple, a template can be used in the SQL-queries, such that only a single time-step (template) has to be entered manually.
+- **Templates for time steps:** In the SQL-queries, time steps are usually table columns, which can mean tediously long SELECT statements if many time steps are involved.
+Therefore, a template can be used in the SQL-queries, such that only a single time-step (i.e. the template) has to be entered manually.
+Note: If time steps are in different rows in the input table, use the `PIVOT' command.
 - **Comparison of scenarios:** In the Resultviewer, a new scenario is put on a new sheet.
 For better comparison, vertical axes can be levelized across sheets, and charts of three scenarios can be put on a single sheet for side-by-side comparison.

 ## Description/How to use

-To control the import, the Resultviewer employs a panel and two Excel sheets:
+To control the import, the Resultviewer uses a control panel and settings in two Excel sheets:
-1. A **Control panel**.
-To access: Go to the ribbon of Excel --> Add-in.
+1. To access the **Control panel**: Go to the ribbon of Excel --> Add-in.
 You see  a row of buttons.
 Press `Panel`, which opens the control panel of the Resultviewer
-2. A **setting** sheet, and a **color and order** sheet.
-The actual names of the sheets in Excel can be determined in the panel, such that different settings can be used; for our global energy system model, we use for example the names `SETTING` and `COLOR&ORDER`, and for the example the names are chosen to be `SETTING_Example` and `COLOR&ORDER_Example`.
+2. The sheets consists of a **setting**, and a **color and order** sheet.
+The actual names of the sheets in Excel can be determined in the panel, such that different settings can be used; for our global energy system model, and also in this documentation, we use the names `SETTING` and `COLOR&ORDER`; for the example the names are `SETTING_Example` and `COLOR&ORDER_Example`.

 ### Run the example

-1. Download from this site the 3 files:
+1. Download from this site the following three files:
-	- `Resultviewer_NT.xls`
+	- `Resultviewer_NT.xls`,
-	- `sql_queries_Example.txt`
+	- `sql_queries_Example.txt`,
-	- `WEO2024.xlsx`
+	- `WEO2024.xlsx`.
 2. Open `Resultviewer_NT.xls`, and enable macros (if not already done)
 3. In the Resultviewer, go to sheet `COLOR&ORDER_Example`.
-Look for the table a little bit on the right that has the paths to `WEO2024.xlsx` and `sql_queries_Example.txt`.
+Look for the table a little bit on the right that has the paths to the input table `WEO2024.xlsx` and the SQL queries `sql_queries_Example.txt`.
 Adjust the paths to the locations of your files.
 5. In the control panel, adjust the name of the color & ordering sheet to `COLOR&ORDER_Example`, and press `Load` to load values from the aforementioned table into the panel.
 Now, the panel should have the correct values of the example.
 Clearly, you could have entered the values also manually directly in the control panel.
-6. In the control panel, select a scenario in the drop-down box
+6. In the control panel, select a scenario in the drop-down box.
-7. In the control panel, press `View Scenario`
+7. In the control panel, press `View Scenario`.

 ## Colors